appscode/blog/content/post/stash-v2021.10.11/index.md

 * [Step by step guide to backup TLS secured NATS.](https://stash.run/docs/v2021.10.11/addons/nats/tls/)
 * [Customizing the backup and restore process according to your environment.](https://stash.run/docs/v2021.10.11/addons/nats/customization/)

-## Introducing ETCD Addon
+## Introducing ETCD Add-on

-In this release, we have also added ETCD addon.
+In this release, we have also added ETCD add-on.
 Now, you can backup your ETCD database running inside Kubernetes using Stash.
-We have added the addon versioned 3.5.0 for ETCD.
-You should be able to backup your ETCD 3.x.x series ETCD database using this addon.
+We have added the add-on versioned 3.5.0 for ETCD.
+You should be able to backup your ETCD 3.x.x series ETCD database using this add-on.

 ## Bug Fix and Enhancements